Why Is Iodine Important To Help The Body Function Optimally?

 Quick refresher: What is iodine?

 Iodine is a mineral needed by the body to produce thyroid hormones.
 Thyroid hormones control metabolism and aid in proper bone and brain development, especially during pregnancy and in the early growth stages.
-It is naturally found in fish, seaweed, shrimps and other seafood, dairy products and in some fruits and vegetables.
+It is naturally found in fish, seaweed, shrimps and other seafood, dairy products, and some fruits and vegetables.
 It is also added to ‘iodized salt.’

 Iodine deficiency is one of the most common causes of mental retardation.
 It is crucial for healthy brain development, which is why pregnant women must ensure adequate iodine intake to prevent irreversible brain damage.